About me

 Music

-I love music!
-I grew up listening to my parent's Michael Jackson and Bollywood records, and playing saxophone and drum set in school.
+Music is a lifelong passion of mine.
+I grew up listening to my parents' Michael Jackson and Bollywood records and played saxophone and drumset through school.

-I began experimenting with remixing and music production during college, where my friends and I ran a radio show called Future Funk Airlines.
+In college, I began producing electronic music and beatboxing, where my friends and I co-hosted a weekly radio show we called Future Funk Airlines.
 Some of our segments can still be heard on SoundCloud, though most of them have been removed due to copyright claims.
-I started beatboxing and participating in battles around the same time.

-Later, in medical school, I played drum set in a jam band with some friends.
+Later, in medical school, I played drumset in a jazz ensemble with some friends.
 We called ourselves The Radial Groove and mostly played Herbie Hancock and Stevie Wonder covers.

 Sport